 - Asset freezes: The IRS sets a level of return (called the required rate).
-Let us assume one sets up a trust and funds it with $100.
-Moreover, the grantor who set up the trust is to receive future cash flows and a beneficiary is to receive everything else.
-At inception, the value of the promised future cash flows can be calculated using the required rate.
-If those cash flows are constructed in such a way that their current value is $100, then the gift to the beneficiary must be precisely zero.
-Now if the assets in the trust grow in excess of the required rate, then all of that growth will eventually spill out of the trust to the beneficiary without using their estate tax exemption or gifting capacity.
-In effect, this portion of the grantor's estate has been frozen so that it only grows by the required rate (which is typically reflective of the rate of inflation).
+Let us assume one (i.e., the grantor) set up a trust and funded it with $100.
+Moreover, they set up the trust to receive future cash flows and leave everything else to a beneficiary.
+At inception, one would calculate the value of the promised future cash flows using the required rate.
+In many cases, one constructs these cash flows in such a way so their current value is $100.
+This makes the gift to the beneficiary precisely zero.
+Let us further assume the assets in the trust grow in excess of the required rate.
+In this case, the excess growth will effectively spill out of the estate.
+That is, it will go to the beneficiary without using the estate tax exemption or gifting capacity.
+In effect, this freezes one portion of the grantor's estate.
+It only grows by the required rate which is typically reflective of the rate of inflation.

 - Annual gifting: While this often amounts to rounding error for large estates faced with estate tax issues, one is allowed to make an unlimited number of $15k (currently) gifts to other people.
-For married couples, this limit is effectively doubled.
-For example, if a couple has three children, then they can gift $90k ($15k x 3 children x 2 spouses) each year without using their estate tax exemption or gifting capacity.
+For married couples, this effectively doubles the limit.
+For example, consider a couple with three children.
+They can gift up to $90k without using their estate tax exemption or gifting capacity.
+That is, both parents can give $15k to each child ($15k x 3 children x 2 spouses).

 - Market stress: Transferring assets out of an estate after significant market declines can provide a better bang for the buck - assuming the investments will likely recover over the long term.

 - Roth conversions: Paying taxes to convert traditional IRAs into Roth IRAs may be a sensible means of reducing the size of your estate - even if the income taxes are higher than those that would be paid by the beneficiaries.